Gulzira Iskakova

 Gulzira Iskakova (born 4 November 1988) is a handball player from Kazakhstan.
-She plays on the Kazakhstan women's national handball team, and participated at the 2011 World Women's Handball Championship in Brazil.
+She plays on the Kazakhstan women's national handball team, and played at the 2007 World Women's Handball Championship, which was Kazakhstan's first ever participation.
+They finished 18th of 24.

+She also participated at the 2011 World Women's Handball Championship in Brazil.
 She competed at the 2008 Summer Olympics in Beijing, where the Kazakhstani team placed 10th.